vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 16 TaiA 10.47 (= ¯ Mahānārāyaṇa Upanis.ad 17.5 (Varenne 1960, 285–86)).
 This mantra/ bra hman is found in PS 5.42–47 with some variatioṇI follow the Calcutta ms (C) that conforms to the TaiA text (Bisschop 2006a, 18): ¯

-īśānah. sarvavidyānām īśvarah. sarvabh¯utānām. brahmādhipatir brahmaṇo ’dhipatir brahmā śivo me astu sadāśivom |
+īśānah. sarvavidyānām īśvarah. sarvabhūtānām. brahmādhipatir brahmaṇo ’dhipatir brahmā śivo me astu sadāśivom |

 17 See Bisschop 2006a, 18. om. also in the TaiA text, see note above. ¯